Speaking the Love Languages: What is “Quality” Time?

 Dialect #2: Quality Activities

-The second dialect of the the Quality Time Love Language is Quality Activities, which “include anything in which one or both of you have an interest.
+The second dialect of the Quality Time Love Language is Quality Activities, which “include anything in which one or both of you have an interest.
 The emphasis is not on what you are doing but on why you are doing it.
 The purpose is to experience something together.”

 This dialect essentially communicates love through shared experiences - maybe that’s a regular farmer’s market trip on Sundays, going traveling, or attending important events like weddings or doctor’s appointments.

-As a fluent speaker of Quality Time, I draw a lot of my sense of love from the shared activities and experiences I’ve had with close friends, family, and with partners.
+As a fluent speaker of Quality Time, I draw a lot of my sense of love from the shared activities and experiences I’ve had with close friends, family, and partners.
 Not to mention, Chapman hits the nostalgic nail on the head when he points out that “one of the by-products of quality activities is that they provide a memory bank from which to draw in the years ahead.”

-Related Article: How to Make the Most of Your Weekend
+Related article: How to Make the Most of Your Weekend

 What it comes down to for speakers of the Quality Time Love Language is that, as Chapman points out, “time is a precious commodity.”
 Choosing to spend significant amounts of time and mental energy on one person, when there are a thousand other things in the world to do, is a big deal for us.